 ・Strengthening BCP (Business Continuity Planning)

-With the increasing procurement risks such as natural disasters, rising raw material prices, and shortages of electronic devices, we are enhancing our partners' BCP management.
-Since FY2021, we have also been conducting BCP surveys at our overseas group companies.
+With the increasing procurement risks such as natural disasters, rising raw material prices, and shortages of electronic components, we are enhancing our partners' BCP management.
+Since fiscal 2021, we have also been conducting BCP surveys at our overseas group companies.

 ・Enhancement of Compliance